This guide will help you understand all about psyche splitting off from trauma and how to heal from childhood trauma splitting.

 Self-harm, suicidality, eating disorders, and substance abuse are relief-seeking behaviors rather than destruction-seeking ones.

-In fact, the reason behind self-harm is the pursuit of mastery over unbearable feelings or relief-seeking from physical and emotional pain, is the only way the person knows how having no better way of self-soothing.
+In fact, the reason behind self-harm is the pursuit of mastery over unbearable feelings or relief-seeking from physical and emotional pain, which is the only way the person knows how having no better way of self-soothing.

-In fact, childhood trauma survivors have been deprived of the normal experiences of tension relief (i.e., the soothing of secure attachment relationship with the parent who offers reassurance and comfort).
+In fact, childhood trauma survivors have been deprived of the normal experiences of tension relief (i.e., the soothing of a secure attachment relationship with the parent who offers reassurance and comfort).
 At the same time, the abuse has turned the body into a vehicle for releasing tension.

 The child learns to avoid connection and to rely almost exclusively on their own resources since they cannot trust or depend on others for soothing.

-These resources might include drugs, alcohol, self-starvation or binging and purging, self-injurious behaviors, such as cutting, scratching, burning, hitting, etc.
+These resources might include drugs, alcohol, self-starvation or binging and purging, and self-injurious behaviors, such as cutting, scratching, burning, hitting, etc.